rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 **Platforms**: Android, iOS, WM/CE<br>

 ###NavTimeout
 Defines the amount of time (in milliseconds) the application should wait *to establish communication with the relevant server* (as opposed to waiting for a page to fully load) before displaying the 'bad link' message.
 If the destination is unreachable, the bad link message might be displayed before the timeout is reached.
 The navigation timeout will not be invoked when navigating to an application's start page.
-The recommended best practice is to store the first page locally to avoid connectivity issues at start-up.
-The app can then redirect to an on-line page if desired.<br>
+The recommended best practice is to store the first page locally to avoid connectivity issues at startup.
+The app can then redirect to an online page if desired.<br>

 **Configuration Identifier**: NAVTIMEOUT<br>
 **Possible Values**: Timeout in Milliseconds (max, value=45000)<br>